 Stage 3: Drosenforf to Schammelsdorf (3.5 km).
 This trail is more varied than the first two stages with some stretches of forest intermingled with back roads.
 There are also some nicer views of the Geichburg as it’s much closer.
 You are now off the beaten path with the reward of Brauerei Knoblach awaiting you, with great food and fine line-up of excellent beers.
 They don’t have rooms but there are a few available nearby.
 Worth an overnight stop.
 You can also start the walk here as there is fair service here from Bamberg.

 My wife hiking through the leaves in fall to a nice hot meal at Brauerei Knoblach but sitting in the Biergarten in summer isn’t bad, either.

 Stage 4: Schammelsdorf to Tiefenellern (6.5 km).
 Though one of the longest stretches, it is also perhaps the most beautiful.
 It’s a classic Franconian beer trail with hilly sections and lots of dense green forest.
 At the end of the route is Brauerei Hönig, another one of the very best of not only this trail but all of Franconia.
 No rooms at the brewery but some in the village.
 This entire valley is served by irregular bus service.

 The scenic trail to Tiefernellern & classic Brauerei Hönig

 Stage 5: Tiefenellern to Lohndorf (2.5 km).
 You can walk through the valley on the bike bath that loosely follows the road.
 It’s a little shorter and flatter but taking the slightly longer (and uphill) route will give you nice views.
 It also brings you out at the Landgasthof Lohntal.
-It’s an upscale hotel if you want to spend the night but if not, they are the only place in town that has local brewery Reh’s beers on tap.
+It’s an upscale hotel if you want to spend the night but if not, they were the only place in town that has local brewery Reh’s beers on tap.
 Hopefully, they will return if and when the restaurant reopens.
 The actual brewery is down in the valley as is the Brauerei Hölzlein.